 TGax Editor: Change the paragraph below in this subclause as follows (#CID 15840):

-A TWT scheduling AP is an HE AP with dot11TWTOptionActivated equal to true that sets the Broadcast TWT Support field of the HE Capabilities element it transmits to 1 and that follows the rules in 27.7.3.2 (Rules for TWT scheduling AP), 27.14.2 (Power save with UORA), and 27.14.3 (Opportunistic power save).
+A TWT scheduling AP is an HE AP with dot11TWTOptionActivated equal to true that sets the Broadcast TWT Support field of the HE Capabilities element it transmits to 1 and that follows the rules in 27.7.3.2 (Rules for TWT scheduling AP), 27.14.2 (Power save with UORA), and those for scheduled OPS defined in 27.14.3 (Opportunistic power save)(#15840).

 A TWT scheduling AP includes a broadcast TWT element in the Beacon frame as described in 27.7.3.2 (Rules for TWT scheduling AP).